cheminfo/openchemlib-js/Documentation.md

 ### molecule.getHoseCodes(options)

 This function returns an array of HOSE(Hierarchical Organisation of Spherical Environments) codes represented as diastereotopic actelion IDs.

-**Options**
+**Options**:

 - `maxSphereSize` - Maximum number of atoms from the center (default: 5).
 - `type` - 1: stop if Csp3-Csp3, 0: normal hose code (default: 0).